manuelmusngi/predictive_ai-hidden-markov-model/README.md

 #### Regime Switching Models

-Markov-based methodologies to model the inherent uncertainty, regime shifts, and transitions in market behavior.
+Markov-based methodologies model the inherent uncertainty, regime shifts, and transitions in market behavior.
 They provide a probabilistic framework to not just understand historical trends but also to forecast future market conditions, making them invaluable tools in quantitative market analysis.

 #### Hidden Markov Model